Assyrian continuity

-Due to a shortage of sources beyond the Bible and works by classical authors, western historians prior to the 19th century believed Assyrians to have been completely annihilated.
-Modern Assyriology has increasingly challenged this perception; today, Assyriologists recognize that Assyrian culture and people clearly survived the violent fall of the Neo-Assyrian Empire.
-The last period of ancient Assyrian history is now regarded to be the long post-imperial period, during which the Akkadian language went extinct but other aspects of Assyrian culture, such as religion, traditions, and naming patterns, survived in a reduced but highly recognizable form for nearly a millennium.
+Modern Assyriology has increasingly and successfully challenged and disproved the initial Western perception; today, Assyriologists, Iranologists and historians recognize that Assyrian culture, identity, and people clearly survived the violent fall of the Neo-Assyrian Empire and endured into modern times.
+The last period of ancient Assyrian history is now regarded to be the long post-imperial period from the 6th century BC through to the 7th century AD when Assyria was also known as Athura, Assyria Provincia and Asoristan, during which the Akkadian language gradually went extinct by the 1st century AD, but other aspects of Assyrian culture, such as religion, traditions, and naming patterns, and the Akkadian influenced East Aramaic dialects specific to Mesopotamia survived in a reduced but highly recognizable form before giving way to specifically native forms of Eastern Rite Christianity, with the Akkadian influenced Assyrian Aramaic dialects surviving into the present day.